-Not all travellers rejoice at the spring thaw.
-For skiers and snowboarders, springtime heralds long months deprived of mountaintop thrills, scowling at the sun while cherished skiing gear gathers dust.
-But why be a slave to the seasons?
+Not everyone delights in sand and surf.
+For skiers and snowboarders, the dip in temperatures and the mountaintop thrills are the stuff dreams are made of.
+So why be tied to the seasons?
 From Scandinavia to New South Wales, here are our dream destinations to pursue an eternal winter.

 Think quaint chalets and pillowy snow are for wimps?
-Winter travellers who crave wild, windswept terrain should head to Obertauern, 90km south of Salzburg.
-From its dizziest heights, around 2350m, you can survey the towering Austrian Alps as you zoom across 100km of pistes – just bring a balaclava to fend off the biting winds.
+Winter travellers who crave wild, windswept terrain should head to Obertauern, 90km south (56mi) of Salzburg.
+From its dizziest heights, around 2350m (7701ft), you can survey the towering Austrian Alps as you zoom across 100km (62mi) of pistes – just bring a balaclava to fend off the biting winds.
 Obertauern was one of the filming locations for Help!, should that inspire you to belt out Beatles tunes from the bubble lift.

-Hiding 200km above the Arctic Circle is Sweden’s northernmost ski resort, Riksgränsen.
-The ski area’s vertical drop, at under 400 metres, doesn’t compete with other European resorts.
-But expansive off-piste trails, winding among cloudlike snow drifts and frost-rimmed forests, more than compensate.
+Hiding 200km (124mi) above the Arctic Circle is Sweden’s northernmost ski resort, Riksgränsen.
+The ski area’s vertical drop, at under 400 metres (1312ft), doesn’t compete with other European resorts.
+But expansive off-piste trails, winding among cloudlike snowdrifts and frost-rimmed forests, more than compensate.
 Mix it up by snowshoe trekking around Lake Vassijaure or commanding a fleet of sled dogs, and watch professional shredders in Scandinavia’s Big Mountain Championships.
 At the end of May, when the sun barely touches the horizon, you’ll need steely willpower to hang up your skis and sleep.

-While Europeans and North Americans mournfully shelve their gear, New Zealanders are busy waxing their skis.
+When Europeans and North Americans mournfully shelve their gear, New Zealanders are busy waxing their skis.
 Cardrona, whose winter season kicks off in mid-June, is nestled prettily in the Southern Alps.
 Half of its 345-hectare pisted area suits novice and intermediate levels, while seasoned snowheads can somersault around the Southern Hemisphere’s biggest half-pipe and park facilities.
-Just 20km south, Cardrona Distillery is the perfect place to stock up on après-ski fuel.
+Just 20km south (12.4mi), Cardrona Distillery is the perfect place to stock up on après-ski fuel.

 Dispel images of foaming surf and fan-shaped opera houses.
 New South Wales is home to a small but hardy community of skiers, who make an annual pilgrimage to Perisher, the southern hemisphere’s biggest ski resort.
 A valley carved among Australia’s Snowy Mountains, Perisher’s altitude (and more than 200 snowmaking machines) ensure it’s blanketed in the white stuff each August.
 Snowboard or ski across its 1200 hectares, or clamp on some snowshoes to roam the scenic Rock Creek track.

 Fancy snowboarding on an active volcano?
 Of course you do.
 Splayed across the northwestern slopes of Mt Ruapehu, Whakapapa is superb for groups of mixed ability.
-There’s a huge area dedicated to learners called Happy Valley, as well as 24 steep ‘Black Magic’ runs for advanced boarders, skiing pros, or show-offs with robust travel insurance.
-It forms New Zealand’s biggest ski area together with sister resort Turoa, which boasts the country’s loftiest chairlift, the Highnoon Express – don’t look down.
+There’s a huge area dedicated to learners called Happy Valley, as well as 24 steep “Black Magic” runs for advanced boarders, skiing pros, or show-offs with robust travel insurance.
+It forms New Zealand’s biggest ski area together with sister resort Turoa (temporarily closed), which boasts the country’s loftiest chairlift, the Highnoon Express – don’t look down.

 Southern hemisphere resorts shutter their chalets, northern ones wait anxiously for snowfall – November is the cruellest month for skiers.
 Luckily far northern Ruka, a frosty fell in eastern Finland, has 200 days of snow per year, plus snowmaking machines to keep the hills downy and white.
-Most thrilling are Ruka’s 500km of cross-country skiing and snowmobile trails, threading among forests and frozen lakes.
-During night skiing sessions every Friday, you might even see the pistes glow green under the Northern Lights.
+Most thrilling are Ruka’s 500km (311mi) of cross-country skiing and snowmobile trails, threading among forests and frozen lakes.